 Mole check at Centre for Surgery in London

-Mole check and mole mapping are one of the most common reasons to visit one of our expert dermatologists.
-Mole checks enable the early detection of suspicious looking moles which leads to a higher change of successful mole removal treatment if the mole is diagnosed as cancerous.
+Mole check also known as mole mapping are one of the most common reasons to visit one of our expert dermatologists.
+Having regular mole checks enable the early detection of suspicious looking moles which leads to a higher chance of successful mole removal treatment if the mole is diagnosed as cancerous.
 Our dermatologists make use of cutting edge digital imaging technology to skilfully identify and assess moles anywhere on the body.
 Our imaging capabilities means your dermatologist is able to monitor your moles and very accurately determine changes in moles over time.
 The identification of suspicious moles is enhanced with digital imaging which is only available at a handful of dermatology clinics in London.
 Suspicious looking moles can then be removed and we have the capabilities to offer a same day mole check and mole removal service in London.
-Even you have just one mole with features of clinical concern, it is possible to have this checked thoroughly by our expert dermatologists.
+Even if you have just one mole with features of clinical concern, it is possible to have this checked thoroughly by our expert dermatologists.
 The two main types of skin cancer are melanoma and non-melanoma skin cancer.

 Why Have Mole Mapping?